 Turning The Car

-In this case, the car is said to be “rolling”, and the weight shift to the outside tires causes an increase of grip at those wheels.
-The inside tires raise slightly as the inside wheel suspension raises, and this is why you can ride over kerns with your inside wheels when taking a corner, as there is less weight over the inside tires.
+In this case, the car is said to be ‘rolling,’ and the weight shift to the outside tires causes an increase of grip at those wheels.
+The inside tires raise slightly as the inside wheel’s suspension raises, and this is why you can often ride over kerbs (on a track) with your inside wheels when taking a corner, as there is less weight over the inside tires.

-Obviously, if you accelerate or decelerate while turning, the weight will shift forwards and left or backwards and right and so on, depending on the combination of movements.
-However, this can become quite complex, but it should just be noted that the weight will shift in the opposite direction to that in which the car is moving.
+Obviously, if you accelerate or decelerate while turning, the weight will shift forwards and left or backwards and right and so on, depending on the combination of movements (which makes understanding how to balance this key in racing).
+However, this can become quite complex, but it’s just important to understand that the weight will shift in the opposite direction to that in which the car is moving.

 We Want A Balance

-The more weight transfer there is, the more grip is lost, and the less balanced the remaining grip is across the four wheels.
-Thus, you want to limit weight transfer as much as possible in order to free up grip.
-This is achieved by making slow and smooth movements in all directions, with smooth acceleration and braking, and slow turning of the steering wheel.
+The more weight transfer there is, the more grip you lose at one end of the car, and the less balanced the remaining grip is across the four wheels.
+So, you want to limit weight transfer as much as possible in order to free up grip.
+You achieve this by making slow and smooth movements in all directions, with smooth acceleration and braking, and slow turning of the steering wheel.

 The Center Of Gravity Of A Car

-We will now discuss some more technical aspects of the idea of weight distribution and weight transfer.
+I will now discuss some more technical aspects of the idea of weight distribution and weight transfer.
 The first of these is the center of gravity (COG).
-The COG is the average location of the weight of the car.
+The COG can be thought of as the average location of the weight of the car.
 This will not always be in the center of the car itself but will be somewhere between the front and rear axles.

 Where Is It?

-If most of the weight of the car is over the front axle, then the center of gravity will be near the front of the car.
+If most of the weight of the car is over the front axle (such as if it’s a front-engine car), then the center of gravity will be near the front of the car.
 If the car is rear-heavy, then the COG will be towards the back of the car.
 The COG is also affected by lateral weight as well, and so it may be slightly off center to the right or the left, depending on the weight distribution and whether or not the driver is in the car.

-The center of gravity is also affected by the vertical weight of the car as well.
-If the car has a lot of its weight low to the ground, then it will have a lower center of gravity.
+The center of gravity is also affected by the vertical weight of the car.
+If the car has a lot of its weight low to the ground, then it will have a lower center of gravity (like an F1 car).
 If the car has a lot of its weight substantially higher than the wheels, it will have a much higher center of gravity.
 For a race car, the center of gravity should be as low as possible.

 High vs Low

 The best way to illustrate this is with an example.
-Take a double decker bus, and image it trying to go around a corner at high speeds, say around 50mph.
-As you can probably imagine, the bus would tip over as it turned, which is obviously not a good thing and is why you won’t see many buses trying to go round corners at much more than 10 or 15mph.
+Take a double decker bus, and image it trying to go around a corner at high speeds, say around 50 mph.
+As you can probably imagine, the bus would tip over as it turned, which is obviously not a good thing and it’s why you won’t see many buses trying to go round corners at much more than 10 or 15 mph.

-If you then think of a race car, they might go around the same corner at closer to 100mph without a struggle, and if they do, they will be more likely to spin out rather than roll over.
-This is why a lower center of gravity is key, as it keeps the car lower to the ground, and this gives it as much grip as possible.
+If you then think of a race car, they might go around the same corner at closer to 100 mph without a struggle, and if they do push it too far, they will be more likely to spin out rather than roll over.
+This is why a lower center of gravity is key, as it keeps the car lower to the ground, and this minimizes the car’s roll, keeping grip more evenly distributed across all four tires.

 Slip Angles Explained